Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

-Majorana physics~\cite{Alicea2012,Beenakker2013,Leijnse2012} being the quintessential aspect of the topological JJ~\cite{Kundu2013,Cayao2017,Baldo2023,Liu2018,Liu2024b,Cayao2024,Steiner2023,Gao2024,Taberner2023,Peng2021,Liu2019,Wang2024,Kumari2024,Escribano2025}, the Floquet features have been exploited widely in Majorana-coupled JJ~\cite{Taberner2023, Kundu2013,Peng2021,Liu2019,Wang2024,Kumari2024}.
-Furthermore, the appearance of the Majorana end modes, namely the Majorana $0$-modes (MZMs) and the (Floquet) Majorana $\pi$-modes (MPMs)~\cite{Kundu2013,Peng2021,Liu2019,Wang2024,Kumari2024} has validated the possibility of distinct topological quantum phases with different types of Majoranas.
-Influenced by Kitaev’s seminal work on one-dimensional (1D) model of a spinless $p$-wave superconductor~\cite{Kitaev2001} describing two spatially separated Majorana modes, the driven KC~\cite{Tong2013, Thakurathi2014, Wang2019, Soori2023b, Roy2024, Roy2024_rashba, Lutchyn2010, Kumari2024,Wu2023} has unfolded significant attributes of a driven JJ for exploring these Majoranas.
-Despite the exotic nature of $p$-wave superconductors, observable signatures, such as zero-bias conductance peaks \cite{Law2009,Das2012,Churchill2013,Finck2013,Liu2012,Deng2012} leads to unique nontrivial transport phenomena unattainable in junctions composed of conventional SC leads.
-Recently, within a similar genre, Kumari~\etal~\cite{Kumari2024} have examined the behaviour of the JC due to the unpaired Floquet-Majorana bound states in a JJ using the Floquet-Keldysh sum rule for the driven superconductors and concluded with the robust predictions for a driven topological system.
-All these studies on Majorna JJ substantially enable the detection and control of the Majorana-bound states with great precision maintaining robustness against decoherence \cite{Nayak2008,DasSarma2005}.
-Although Majorana-based JDE~\cite{Liu2024b,Cayao2024,Steiner2023,Gao2024} have been reported earlier, the diode signatures in those are induced by a Magnetic field and spin-orbit coupling.
-Thus, the evidence of an external field-free Majorana-JDE simply with a Floquet drive is scarce, which particularly motivates our present study.
+The appearance of the Majorana end modes, namely the Majorana zero-modes (MZMs) and the (Floquet) Majorana $\pi$-modes (MPMs)~\cite{Kundu2013,Peng2021,Liu2019,Wang2024,Kumari2024} has validated the possibility of distinct topological quantum phases with different types of Majoranas~\cite{Alicea2012,Beenakker2013,Leijnse2012} and exploiting their characteristics in topological Josephson junction~\cite{Kundu2013,Cayao2017,Baldo2023,Liu2018,Liu2024b,Cayao2024,Steiner2023,Gao2024,Taberner2023,Peng2021,Liu2019,Wang2024,Kumari2024,Escribano2025}.
+Influenced by Kitaev’s seminal work on one-dimensional ($1$D) model of a spinless $p$-wave superconductor~\cite{Kitaev2001} describing two spatially separated Majorana modes, the driven KC~\cite{Tong2013, Thakurathi2014, Wang2019, Soori2023b, Roy2024, Roy2024_rashba, Lutchyn2010, Kumari2024,Wu2023} has unfolded significant attributes.
+Despite the exotic nature of $p$-wave superconductors, observable signatures, such as zero-bias conductance peaks \cite{Law2009,Das2012,Churchill2013,Finck2013,Liu2012,Deng2012} lead to unique nontrivial transport phenomena.
+Recently, within a similar genre, Kumari~\etal~\cite{Kumari2024} have examined the behaviour of the Josephson current due to the unpaired Floquet-Majorana bound states in a Josephson junction using the Floquet-Keldysh sum rule for the driven superconductors and concluded with the robust predictions for a driven topological system.
+All these studies on topological Josephson junction substantially enable the detection and control of the Majorana-bound states with great precision~\cite{Nayak2008,DasSarma2005}.
+Although Majorana-based JDE~\cite{Liu2024b,Cayao2024,Steiner2023,Gao2024,Mondal2025} have been reported earlier, the diode signatures in those are induced by a magnetic field and spin-orbit coupling.
+Thus, the evidence of such a diode simply with a Floquet drive is scarce~\cite{Cayssol2013, Runder2013, Leon2013, Runder2020}, which particularly motivates our study.